 (Participants will select one AM Intensive workshop from the following)

-Intensive Workshop 3: Social Security: With You Through Life's Journey/Medicare Basics and Beyond
+Intensive Workshop 3: Social Security: Yearly Updates and Medicare Basics and Beyond

 Speakers: Kelly Draggoo, Public Affairs Specialist, Social Security Administration and Mary Leep-Pichert Ohio Senior Health Insurance Information Program (OSHIIP) Certified Trainer, Ohio Department of Insurance

-- Participants will understand the benefit and how to create a mySocial Security account.
+- Participants will understand (1) how to create and (2) the benefits to having a mySocial Security account.

-- Participants will understand options for retirement benefits, early versus delayed filing, work limits and non-FICA pension interaction with Social Security.
+- Participants will understand options for retirement benefits, such as early versus delayed filing, work limits, and non-FICA pension interaction with Social Security.

-- Participants will gain awareness of disability program criteria and understand the difference between Social Security Disability insurance and Supplemental Security income.
+- Participants will gain awareness of disability program criteria and explain the difference between Social Security Disability insurance and Supplemental Security income.

 (Participants will select one PM workshop from the following)